abdelrahmanmagdii/flutter-upei-news/uni_news/README.md

 This application uses flutter 2.10.5.
 ## Features

 The home screen shows a list of all the latest news items, fetched directly from the UPEI newsletter, clicking on a news object will open the details of that news item.
 Furthermore, there is the option to save news items to be able to view them offline by clicking on the + icon next to the respective news item.
-To access the offline screen, there is a hot button at the bottom.
+To access the offline screen, there is a Floating Action button at the bottom.

 ## Dependencies used: